There is lots to see and do in and around Sutton. To help you pick and choose here is my list of Sutton top ten activities for the summer.

 - Shop for a picnic.
 In the middle of Sutton’s rue Principale, speciality store La Rumeur Affamée has a wonderful selection of local cheeses, cold cuts, breads, pies and pastries.
 Alternatively Chez Matis has excellent pre-prepared dishes.
 Wash it all down with a bottle of wine from Domaine Bresee or try Domaine Pinnacle’s ice cider.
 Finish with some Belgian chocolates from chocolaterie Belge Muriel.

-- Visit an art gallery or listen to some musice.
+- Visit an art gallery or listen to some music.
 Sutton has a huge number of artists.
 You can see their works at the galleries along, and just off, rue Principale.
 There is also a lovely walking trail in a sculpture parc at Parc d’arts et de reves at the north end of rue Principale.
-From 15 September to 8 October take in a free or paid performance at the Sutton Jazz festival followed by Sutton En Blues from 14 October to 25 November.
+Come the Fall take in a free or paid performance at the Sutton Jazz festival

 - Do NOTHING!
 Good places to do nothing include the verandah or the pergola here at the B&B, the terrasse of Le Cafetier, the rocks by the Witches Cauldron, the picnic tables at Domaine Bresee…

 Looking forward to winter here is a glimpse of my winter Sutton top ten: